IBM/gauge-web-app-steps/docs/STEPS.md

 > \* Wait for window "\${secs}" and save handle as "delayed_window"

 Waits for a window the specified time in seconds.
 If there is a new window after the time expired, then the window handle is been saved, using the value of the placeholder.
-You have to save all window handles before, see also: [Save window handles](#save-window-handles).
+You have to save all window handles before, see also: [Save window handles as <placeholder>](#save-window-handles-as-placeholder).

 Support